Project Exposé

 Your Story is Yours

-A brief examination of the phrase “own your narrative,” tracing its origins in media strategy and explaining why defining your own story has become essential in the internet age, where digital platforms rapidly circulate and reinterpret information about people.
+A brief examination of the phrase “own your narrative,” tracing its origins in media strategy and explaining why defining your own story has become essential in the internet age, where digital platforms rapidly circulate gossip and misrepresent people.

 Read More